OffcierCia/non-typical-OSINT-guide/README.md

 **In-Depth (external):**

+**According to [Alessandra Adina](https://medium.com/@alessandraadina/how-to-do-cyber-reconnaissance-a-guide-to-osint-for-non-tech-professionals-da6c7db48699):** The intelligence cycle represents the process of developing raw information into actionable intelligence.
+This process can enable decision-makers to take appropriate actions based on their findings.

+While different organisations use variations on different intelligence cycles, a popular one is a five-step cycle: Planning, Gathering, Analyzing, Dissemination, and Feedback.

 - [OSINT: How to find information on anyone](https://osintteam.blog/osint-how-to-find-information-on-anyone-5029a3c7fd56)
 - [OSINT — Beginner’s Guide (Part 1)](https://medium.com/@Aardwarewolf/what-is-osint-part-1-91aaa3890643)
 - [OSINT: FOUNDATIONS](https://i-intelligence.eu/courses/osint-foundations)